 The prime minister noted that the authorities are working on repatriating all nationals stranded abroad before Eid Al-Fitr, which is set to begin on 23 May.

 Egypt started operating flights to repatriate nationals stranded in Kuwait starting Tuesday, Egypt's information minister Osama Heikal said on Tuesday, a day after Kuwaiti authorities broke up riots by Egyptian workers with invalid residencies seeking to return home.

 Heikal said that repatriated nationals will undergo medical examinations upon arrival at airports and will quarantined for 14 days at university dorms.

-The cabinet has said the state will cover the cost of those staying at university dorms, while those who want to spend their quarantine period at designated hotels in Marsa Alam will have to pay for their stay.
+The cabinet said in a statement on Tuesday that the government will cover the cost of the reptriated nationals quarantined at university dorms.
+However, those willing to spend their quarantine period at designated hotels in the Mediterranean city of Marsa Alam will have to pay for their stay.

 Egypt began repatriating its citizens in March, bringing back hundreds of its nationals stranded in various countries due to the coronavirus pandemic.